History of the Eagles: Background

-The documentary is intended to be an official account of the history of the band Eagles.
-The Eagles' manager Irving Azoff came up with the idea for an official history in 2011 when the Eagles would be celebrating their 40th anniversary.
+The documentary is intended to be an official account of the history of the Eagles.
+The band's manager, Irving Azoff, came up with the idea for an official history in 2011 when the Eagles would be celebrating their 40th anniversary.
 Frey chose Alex Gibney after viewing works by those who had been nominated for the Academy Award for best documentary, and Gibney then brought in Ellwood to direct and co-edit.
 According to Frey, the band had made some suggestions to the production team, but overall the director and producer were left to make their film the way they chose.

-Part 1 of History of the Eagles premiered at the Eccles Theater in Park City, Utah during the Sundance Film Festival on January 19, 2013, followed by screenings at other locations in the week.
+Part 1 of History of the Eagles premiered at the Eccles Theater in Park City, Utah, during the Sundance Film Festival on January 19, 2013, followed by screenings at other locations in the week.
 The first part was aired on February 15, 2013, on Showtime, and the second part the following night.

 Content

 The documentary is divided into two parts.
 The first part is around two hours long and covers the early period to their breakup, the second part is about one hour long and covers the subsequent periods.
-The documentary combined archive footage of the band with interviews with all the members of the band, as well as other people involved in the band history or who knew them, such as Kenny Rogers, Bob Seger, Linda Ronstadt, Jackson Browne, J. D. Souther, David Geffen, and Stevie Nicks.
+The documentary combined archive footage of the band with interviews with all the members of the band, as well as other people involved in the band history or who knew them, such as Kenny Rogers, Bob Seger, Linda Ronstadt, Jackson Browne, JD Souther, David Geffen, and Stevie Nicks.
 In the DVD release, a further third disc with songs from the band's concert at the Capital Centre in March 1977 is included.